ray-project/ray-llm/models/README.md

   # vLLM keyword arguments passed when constructing the model.
   engine_kwargs:
     trust_remote_code: true
-    # Optional quantization configuration.
-This is required only when serving an AWQ quantized model.
-    quantization: awq
   # Optional Ray Runtime Environment configuration.
 See Ray documentation for more details.
   # Add dependent libraries, environment variables, etc.
   runtime_env: